goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/README.md

 `ZtplAppDirectory` is a microservice-ready monolith application.

 This application is created using [Zaruba](https://github.com/state-alchemists/zaruba).
-To create this application from scratch, you can invoke:
+To create the application, you can invoke:

 ```bash
 zaruba please initProject # or cd to your zaruba project